-A (simple) graph is a pair G = (V, E), where V (the vertex set) is a finite set and E (the edge set) is a family of two-element sets of V. A simple path of graph G is a sequence of distinct vertices of G such that adjacent vertices in the sequence are connected with an edge of G. The notion of ordered coloring is defined as follows.
+A (simple) graph is a pair G = (V, E), where V (the vertex set) is a finite set and E (the edge set) is a family of two-element sets of V. A simple path of graph G is a sequence of some of the vertices of G such that consecutive vertices in the sequence are connected with an edge of G and no vertex repeats in the sequence.
+The notion of ordered coloring is defined as follows.

 Definition 1.
-An ordered coloring of graph G = (V, E) with k colors is a function $C: V \to \{1, \ldots, k\}$ such that for each simple path p in G the maximum color assigned to vertices of p occurs in exactly one vertex of p.
-The ordered chromatic number of a graph G, denoted by $\chi_o(G)$, is the minimum k for which G has an ordered coloring with k colors.
+An ordered coloring of graph G = (V, E) with k colors is a function $C: V \to \{1, ..., k\}$ such that for each simple path p in G the maximum color assigned to vertices of p occurs in exactly one vertex of p.
+The ordered chromatic number of a graph G, denoted by $\chi_0(G)$ , is the minimum k for which G has an ordered coloring with k colors.